See the Series Introduction for Just Tao It, Part IHERE

 The treatment of expertise and institutional knowledge as threats rather than resources.

-the growing belief that cruelty signals strength.
+the belief that cruelty signals strength.

-The ego expands to protect itself from weakness, fear, inadequacy, or uncertainty.
-A public persona forms around certainty, superiority, and control.
+When insecurity remains outside awareness, it frequently compensates through overconfidence.
+The ego expands to protect itself from weakness, uncertainty, or inadequacy.
+A persona forms around certainty, superiority, and control.
 The louder the performance becomes, the more fragile something underneath may actually be.

 And once enough power gathers around that dynamic, reality itself becomes difficult to hear.